feroseali/computer-vision-demos/README.md

-# Vehicle Tracking using YOLO Object Tracking
+# Vehicle Tracker using YOLO 11

 This project demonstrates real-time vehicle detection and tracking using pretrained model Ultralytics YOLO with the BoT-SORT algorithm.